pavankramadugu/CSE535-ZenTrade-Group35/README.md

     - `users.py`: The file that deals with the Create, read, and delete operations of the user database.
 -`layers`: contains all the dependencies required for deployment of the lambda functions in AWS.
 - `tests`: The directory which contains the unit-test cases
-    - `test_stock_analysis.py`: Contains unit tests for the functions in `stock_ana;lysis.py`.
+    - `test_stock_analysis.py`: Contains unit tests for the functions in `stock_analysis.py`.
     - `test_users.py`: Contains unit tests for the functions in `users.py`

 ## Running the Stock Analysis Script (`stock_analysis.py`)

 1. Open your command line interface (CLI).
-2. Navigate to the directory(lambda) containing the script.
+2. Navigate to the directory(lambda) using the command `cd lambda'.
-3. Run the script using Python:
+3. Run the script using Python command:

    ```bash
    python stock_analysis.py
    ```

-This script will show the recommendations fetched from the recommendation engine and print them as a list, also making a new API response.
+This script will show the recommendations fetched from the recommendation engine and print them as a list, also performs API response build.

 ## Running the Test Scripts